Physics-50/Module-3/docs/horizontal.md

 Adding a horizontal line in MATLAB can be done with the following command:

-% plot a thin dashed horizontal line that spans across the x limits plot([x_min, x_max],[thin_line_y_value,thin_line_y_value],'--k','LineWidth',1.0);
+% plot a thin dashed horizontal line that spans across the x limits:

+plot([x_min, x_max],[thin_line_y_value,thin_line_y_value],'--k','LineWidth',1.0);

 You should work out the appropriate values for the y-values at which you will want to make the two horizontal dashed lines based on your horizontal fit to your two data points.